Let’s discuss your family portraits so I can create photographs you’ll cherish for generations

 Lighting helps determine the mood of your family photos.
 Dramatic studio lighting with high contrast and a painterly quality gives a fine art feel to your images.
 Natural light streaming through windows feels light-hearted and happy.

-At my Pasadena studio, I have studio lighting and lots of natural light for either kind of family photos.
+At my Pasadena studio, I have studio lighting and lots of natural light for the kind of lighting that suits you best.

 Different types of lighting for family photos